Cervical Radiculopathy / Arm Pain

 Radiculopathy is caused by a nerve becoming inflamed or compressed.
 Herniated disc, bone spurs, thickening of ligaments or osteoarthritis can all lead to radiculopathy.

-What Are the Treatments for Radiculopathy?
+What Are the Cervical Radiculopathy Treatments?

 A number of radiculopathy patients are typically able to experience some degree of pain relief from non-surgical treatment, often seeing improvement quickly within days or weeks.
 Other patients do not find relief so rapidly and develop ongoing symptoms.
 Common treatments can include: